eirikt/Memoizer.NET/README.markdown

 	string ExpensiveFunctionWithExpiration(long someId)	{ return myExpensiveFunctionMemoizer.InvokeWith(someId); }
  	void ExpensiveFunctionCacheClearing() { myExpensiveFunctionMemoizer.Clear(); }

-#### Memoizer.NET eats its own dog food...

-The "inlined" style, where the memoizer is configured and created/retrieved at runtime, works because the memoized function handles are themselves memoized (behind the curtain).

-#### Recursive functions
+#### Example 4 - recursive functions

-Memoization of recursive functions are not supported - so e.g. the Fibonacci sequence function will not work this way.
+Memoizer.NET does not support memoization of recursive functions out of the box, as it does not do any kind of IL manipulation.

+E.g the ubiquitous Fibonacci sequence example will not work just by memoizing the root function.
+Instead, the recursion points have to be memoized, something like:

+	static Func<long, long> fibonacci =
+	(arg =>
+		{
+			if (arg < 2) return arg;
+			return fibonacci.CachedInvoke(arg - 1) + fibonacci.CachedInvoke(arg - 2);
+		}
+	);

+Now, the `fibonacci` function can be invoked as a regular C# function.

 ## Memoizer.NET.TwoPhaseExecutor